The QSR Industry Faces COVID-19 Jan 31

-What effect will the Wuhan coronavirus have on the Quick Service Restaurant (QSR) industry?
+What effect will COVID-19 have on the Quick Service Restaurant (QSR) industry?
 To find out, GLG recently met with Jane Gannaway, Principal of JPG Consulting LLC.
 Prior to that, she served as Vice President of Product Innovation in Starbucks’ China and Asia Pacific region.
 She also spent 12 years at Pizza Hut and Yum!
 Brands.

-GLG: What parallels do you see between the current coronavirus and the SARS outbreak in China in 2003?
+GLG: What parallels do you see between COVID-19 and the SARS outbreak in China in 2003?

 GLG: In response to the outbreak, several fast food and quick service restaurants – KFC, Pizza Hut, Starbucks, McDonald’s, and Dairy Queen, to mention a few – suspended operations in the affected region.
 Most have not set a timeline for reopening.
 When do you think that will happen?